FossMec/Practice-Git/README.md

 This step includes basic knowledge of the terminal.
 If you're already familiar with the terminal you can read through.
 If you're a complete beginner you'll have go through other external tutorials and find it and learn itonline.

 It is recommended that you have a working Linux installation.
-If you need help with Linux installation please contact any of the Core Members and we'll be happy to help you out.
+If you need help with Linux installation please contact any of the FOSSMEC members and we'll be happy to help you out.
 But to do this tutorial you don't have to have a Linux.
 A windows will do just fine.
-And if you get stuck, Google it or ask in any of the group in slack or whatsapp.
+And if you get stuck, Google it.

 [Beginner Command Line Tutorials](https://www.codecademy.com/learn/learn-the-command-line)